lindseyawilson/Lab-02/lab-02.md

-`color` and `fill` are defined by mapping aesthetics of the plot because they’re meaningful; we want them to be mapped to the `continent` variable Defining those two characteristics as properties of the plot makes sure that they always agree, and allows us to play around with the type of visualization we want to use without breaking that binding.
+`color` and `fill` are defined by mapping aesthetics of the plot because they’re meaningful; we want them to be mapped to the `continent` variable.
+Defining those two characteristics as properties of the plot makes sure that they always agree, and allows us to play around with the type of visualization we want to use without breaking that binding.